 Building a large food stockpile, however, has none of these variables and none of the inherent dangers in stalking wild prey.
 The goal is to survive.
 Increasing the risk of harm does not add to the odds of success.

-Myth: Starting a Fire With Two Sticks is Reasonable.
+Myth #2: Starting a Fire with Two Sticks is Easy

 The weather and climate around the campsite are not reliable.
 It could be extremely wet, muggy, or raining on the day of disaster.